Interview: Brandon Walcutt

 I want to thank Mr. Walcutt for his time and insightful thoughts on opening a small business in South Korea.

-If you want to read more stories about starting a business in South Korea check out the recent blog post:
+If you want to read more stories about starting a business in South Korea check out the blog post on:

 - Path To Obtaining A Startup Visa In South Korea

 - Starting A Business In Korea